daniel-munro/covid19scientists/site/content/external-initiatives/_index.md

 * Participate in general COVID-19 volunteer projects at [Help with COVID](https://helpwithcovid.com/)
 * Participate in volunteer planning efforts at [EndCoronavirus.org](endcoronavirus.org)
 * Volunteer as a subject for the NIH study on undetected COVID-19 cases at [NIAID](https://www.niaid.nih.gov/news-events/nih-begins-study-quantify-undetected-cases-coronavirus-infection#qa-section)
+* Keep up-to-date with COVID-19 research at the American Society for Microbiology's [Research Registry](https://asm.org/COVID/COVID-19-Research-Registry/Home)